(Re)Discovering the City (Intensive Workshop)

 In this intensive workshop we will look at the ways in which we can both be inspired by and change our relationship to the city.
-It is a means of (re)considering and (re)discovering a city you may know well or be in for the first time.
+It is a means of (re)considering and (re)discovering the city you might know well or be in for the first time.
 We will examine where, in a complex historical metropolis like Berlin, the centre might be and we will explore its edges and the periphery.
-We will be walking, talking, tracing, playing and developing strategies to see the city anew.
+We will walk, talk, trace, play and develop strategies to see the city anew.

 Through set tasks and exercises you will be working in small groups to find modes of being and performing in the city.
-Some of the techniques and artistic strategies we will examine and use come from psychogeography, situationism and other modes of urban interventions.
-Alongside the work in the city we will be contextualising such practices by sharing the work of other artists who have made work which either challenges or shifts one's relationship to city life and finding inspiration to create other strategies for oneself and others.
+We will examine some of the techniques and artistic strategies and use psycho-geography, situationism and other modes of urban interventions.
+Alongside the work in the city, we will contextualize such practices by sharing the other artists' work, which either challenges or shifts one's relationship to the city life; and find inspiration to create other strategies for oneself and others.

 Please wear comfortable clothing and footwear and be prepared to be outside for several hours a day (sunscreen and hat if necessary).